gatecat/nextpnr-xilinx/README.md

    - Replace `xczu2cg-sbva484-1-e` and the bba filename with the device you want to target.
 You can build multiple databases for multiple devices if desired (subject to the support caveats above)

- - Run `./bbasm xilinx/xczu2cg.bba xilinx/xczu2cg.bin`
+ - Run `./bbasm --l xilinx/xczu2cg.bba xilinx/xczu2cg.bin`
    - This converts the text database from above to a binary database that nextpnr can _mmap_
   - See [xilinx/examples](xilinx/examples) for example scripts that run the Yosys/nextpnr/RapidWright flow, then use Vivado to write a Verilog simulation netlist.